jenno11/CaseStudy/README.md

  **What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?**

- *Companies in this domain track revenue per client
+ *Companies in this domain are very similar yet they focus on different areas in the domain.*

+ *Stripe is focused on larger businesses with a technical team or budget that don’t offer any in-person transactions.*

+ *Square is focused on companies that run a brick and mortar store or work in mostly in-person transactions.*

+ *PayPal provides an easy and quick way to send and request money online.
+You can transfer money (abroad) to family, friends, online shops, and auction sites like eBay.*

  *As Stripe is very similar to PayPal and Square, stripe focuses more with e-commerce.
 According to eMarketer's, they estimate the global e-commerce market reached $4.3 trillion in 2020.
 Stripe states that only around 3% of total commerce occurs online.*

+ *All three are major competitors but yet measure success in a slighly different way*.

  **How is your company performing relative to competitors in the same domain?**

- *Stripe is valued at $95 billion, their valuation has increased by 54x since 2014.
+ *Stripe is valued at US$95 billion, their valuation has increased by 54x since 2014.
 Since 2016 each year they have revenued $500m a year more than their previous year.
-In 2020 Stripes total revenue was $2.5 billion.*
+In 2020 Stripes total revenue was US$2.5 billion.*

+ *Square's market capitalizations is valued at over US$100 billion, their 2020 revenue was US$9.5 billion.*

+ *PayPal is valued at US$340 billion, their 2020 revenue was US$21.5 billion*

  ### Recommendations